czampath/fantech-rgb-cli/README.md

 - Windows operating system
 - Knowledge of basic command-line interface (CLI) usage

-## Usage
+## Installation
-1. Download the packaged executable from the release section of the GitHub repository.
+1. Download the zip files from the release section of the GitHub repository.
 2. Connect the Fantech RGB gaming keyboard to your computer via USB.
 3. Open the command prompt (CMD) in the directory where the executable is located.
 4. Run the executable with appropriate command-line arguments to send setup packets to the keyboard.